Internet rush hour

 Internet rush hour is the time period when the majority of Internet users are online at the same time.
-Typically, in the UK the peak hours are between 7 and 11 pm.
+Typically, Internet Rush hour occurs between 7 and 11 pm local time.
 During this time frame, users commonly experience slowness while browsing or downloading content.
 The congestion experienced during the rush hour is similar to transportation rush hour, where demand for resources outweighs capacity.

-In contrast to the hours cited above from a source dated 2011, a Google Analytics report dated 2017 indicates very strongly that daily web use peaks between 9am and midday, falling off steadily throughout the day with a modest levelling off between 7pm and 10pm, and then collapses to a base at 4am.
+In contrast to the hours cited above from a source dated 2011, a Google Analytics report dated 2017 indicates very strongly that daily web use peaks between 9 am and midday, falling off steadily throughout the day with a modest levelling off between 7 pm and 10 pm, and then collapses to a base at 4 am.

 Reasons

 Growth

 Global Internet usage has increased significantly across the world from 12,881,000 hosts in 1998 to 908,585,739 hosts in 2012.
 Internet use has surged with the introduction of mobile devices and tablet computing.
-Internet access has also changed during this time frame from 56kbit/s dial-up to high-speed bandwidth access at 100Mbit/s or higher.
+Internet access has also changed during this time frame from 56 kbit/s dial-up to high-speed bandwidth access at 100 Mbit/s or higher.
 The increase in Internet users and increase in access bandwidth is a contributing factor to the Internet Rush Hour.

 The table below shows the big picture of world internet usage versus the population.